 If you pay income taxes in California, there’s a quick and easy way that you can help protect sea otters and encourage their continued recovery.
 All you have to do is fill in a box!

-Donations to the California Sea Otter Fund go to research into sea otter mortality, and programs to improve near-shore ocean habitats and protect sea otters.
-To perform this important work, the Fund is made up only of contributions through this tax check-off program, so this is your once-a-year opportunity to make an impact that will last much longer.
+Donations to the California Sea Otter Fund support research into sea otter mortality and programs that improve nearshore habitats and protect sea otters.
+The Fund derives solely from voluntary contributions by California taxpayers, so this is your once-a-year opportunity to advance critical sea otter conservation efforts.

 Here’s what you need to do:

-- When preparing your California income tax return, go to the contributions section (side 4 of Form 540 or side 3 of Form 540-2EZ)
+- When preparing your California Resident Income Tax Return, go to the Contributions section on side 4 of Form 540 or side 3 of Form 540-2EZ.

-- Enter the amount of money you wish to donate to the California Sea Otter Fund in the box on line 410.
-Whole dollars only, please – the Franchise Tax Board will not accept cents.
+- Enter the amount of money you wish to donate to the California Sea Otter Fund in the box next to code 410.

 If someone else prepares your state tax return:

-Please tell him or her if you want to make a voluntary contribution to the California Sea Otter Fund on line 410.
+Please tell him or her that you want to make a voluntary contribution to the California Sea Otter Fund.

 If you use Turbo Tax:

 When you near the end of your tax return, it should ask if you want to make a voluntary contribution to a special fund.
-Click “Yes,” then scroll to line 410 and enter the amount you want to donate.
+Click “Yes,” then scroll to the box next to code 410 and enter the amount you want to donate.

-For additional information, please visit the California Department of Fish and Wildlife tax check-off page at www.dfg.ca.gov/taxcheck and the Sea Otter Fund Facebook page at www.facebook.com/SeaOtterFundCDFW
+For additional information, please visit the California Department of Fish and Wildlife tax check-off page at https://wildlife.ca.gov/Tax-Donation, the CA State Coastal Conservancy website and the Sea Otter Fund Facebook page at www.facebook.com/SeaOtterFundCDFW.